SFR Logo

 SFR Logo History

-SFR’s full name in French is Société Française du Radiotéléphone, for which only an abbreviation is used.
+SFR’s full name in French is Société Française du Radiotéléphone, but only the abbreviation is used.
 However, the company was created under a different name: in 1987, it was registered as Compagnie Générale des Eaux.
 Since 2008, the telephone operator has been owned by Neuf Télécom, and since 2011, it has been transferred to the legal subordination of Vivendi.

 In 2014, the Altice group bought this service.
-The new owner included it in Numericable-SFR, which 2016 became the SFR Group—telecommunications, media, and advertising agencies.
+The new owner included it in Numericable-SFR, which in 2016 became the SFR Group, comprising telecommunications, media, and advertising agencies.
 The Numericable brand was used only for its TV channel package.
 At the end of 2017, SFR moved forward and entered France’s top 3 profile operators, losing the lead only to the famous giant Orange.

-Despite a prolific career, the telecommunications service provider has managed to maintain its identity – both the name and the logo.
-The renaming to SFR Altice to accustom clients to a different identity did not bring positive results.
+Despite a prolific career, the telecommunications service provider has managed to maintain its identity, both in name and logo.
+Renaming SFR Altice to accustom clients to a new identity did not yield positive results.
 As a result, in 2018, the owner abandoned this venture due to a fall in financial performance.
 SFR still operates as a separate subsidiary of Altice France, which acquired it.
 He retained not only his name but also his emblem.
 And there were six of them in total.

 What is SFR?

-SFR is the abbreviated name of the Société française du radiotéléphone company based in France.
+SFR is the abbreviation for the Société française du radiotéléphone, a company based in France.
 Her main specialization is voice and video communication services, as well as Internet delivery.
-It was founded in 1987 and belonged to Altice Europe.
+It was founded in 1987 and was part of Altice Europe.

 1987 – 1992